Which of the following descriptions best represent the overarching design of your forecasting model?

 Land Model (ClimaLand.jl): Soil Temperature (3D), Volumetric fraction of water (3D), Skin temperature (2D), Snow water equivalent (2D), Temperature of snow layer (2D)

-;Prescribed Land Fields: Leaf Area Index [Full integrated land model]; Albedo [bucket model] (2D)
+;Prescribed Land Fields: Leaf Area Index [integrated land model]; Albedo [bucket model] (2D)

-Auxiliary/Prescribed Fields: Sea surface temperature (2D), Sea ice concentration (2D), Surface elevation (2D)
+Auxiliary/Prescribed Fields: Sea surface temperature (2D), Sea ice concentration (2D), Sea ice temperature (3D), Surface elevation (2D)

 What types of datasets were used for model training?
 (For example: observational datasets, reanalysis data, NWP outputs or satellite data)